-It is widely accepted that the DLR structures used in the SMPP protocol should be used, however in reality this is rarely true.
-When setting up a carrier in your SMS gateway, pay careful attention to the DLR codes you are receiving so you can show correct reports to your users.
-Also different carriers can use different time stamps.
-Generally they should be in UTC however sometimes they may be in local time, depending on who you are connecting to.
+It is widely accepted that the DLR structures used in the SMPP protocol should be used; however, in reality, this is rarely true.
+When setting up a carrier in your SMS gateway, pay close attention to the DLR codes you are receiving so you can show accurate reports to your users.
+Also, different carriers can use different time stamps.
+Generally, they should be in UTC; however, sometimes they may be in local time, depending on who you are connecting too.

-The HLR holds the most accurate, up-to-date information on the subscriber
+- The HLR holds the most accurate, up-to-date information on the subscriber.

-HLR lookups are fast and inexpensive to perform
+- HLR lookups are fast and inexpensive to perform.